A View On Cities > Berlin > Berlin Attractions > Checkpoint Charlie

 Checkpoint Charlie

 Checkpoint Charlie, one of the ultimate symbols of the Cold War, came to epitomize the separation between east and west.
-For nearly 30 years, this checkpoint represented not only a divided Germany but a world in political turmoil.
+For nearly thirty years, this checkpoint represented not only a divided Germany but a world in political turmoil.

 Checkpoint Charlie and the Berlin Wall

-Checkpoint Charlie got its name from the American alphabet.
-(The others were Alpha and Bravo…a, b, c).
+Checkpoint Charlie got its name from the phonetic alphabet.
+(The others were Alpha and Bravo… a, b, c).
 By 1962, this checkpoint was the only place at which foreigners visiting Berlin could cross from West to East and back again.
-Located in the Friedrichstadt neighborhood in the heart of Berlin, the checkpoint was the subject of many movies and appeared frequently in spy novels penned during the Checkpoint Charlie, BerlinCold War era.
+Located in the Friedrichstadt neighborhood in the heart of Berlin, the checkpoint was the subject of many movies and appeared frequently in spy novels penned during the Cold War era.

-In the early years, Checkpoint Charlie was the site of a few stand-offs between east and west, America and the Soviets, most notoriously in 1961 when American and Soviet tanks faced each other at the checkpoint.
-Both Kennedy and his Soviet nemesis Nikita Khrushchev visited the checkpoint shortly after it was erected.
+In the early years, Checkpoint Charlie was the site of a few stand-offs between East and West, America and the Soviets, most notoriously in 1961 when American and Soviet tanks faced each other at the checkpoint.

-Checkpoint Charlie was removed in June of 1990, when German reunification was finally complete and nearly a year after the Wall came down.
-Removal was not difficult as the Americans never built any Haus am Checkpoint Charlie, Berlinpermanent structures at the site.
+Checkpoint Charlie was removed in June 1990, when German reunification was almost complete.
+Removal was not difficult, as the Americans never built any permanent structures at the site.

 Checkpoint Charlie Today